stair-lab/mlhp/README.md

 1. Install Quarto:
   -  MacOS and Windows: https://quarto.org/docs/get-started/
-  -  If you are using MacOS and having HomeBrew: `brew install quarto`
+  -  If you are using MacOS and having HomeBrew: `brew install quarto` After this step, you can use the terminal to run the following commands.
 2. Clone the repo:
   ```bash
   git clone https://github.com/sangttruong/mlhp